INSPIRE-MIF/gp-geojson-encodings/spec/GeoJSON_good_practice_initiation_fiche.md

 *Concrete implementations*

-TConcrete implementations of the good practice are provided as issues in the in the[repository for the GeoJSON encoding](https://github.com/INSPIRE-MIF/gp-GeoJSON-encodings)using the [ad-hoc template](https://github.com/INSPIRE-MIF/gp-geojson-encodings/issues/new?assignees=&labels=&template=share_implementation_evidence.md).
+Concrete implementations of the good practice are provided as issues in the in the[repository for the GeoJSON encoding](https://github.com/INSPIRE-MIF/gp-GeoJSON-encodings)using the [ad-hoc template](https://github.com/INSPIRE-MIF/gp-geojson-encodings/issues/new?assignees=&labels=&template=share_implementation_evidence.md).

 # Limitations